suffolklibraries/lgc/content/collections/events/participate-saxmundham.md

     content:
       -
         type: text
-        text: 'Participate takes place 2:30pm to 4:30pm every Tuesday afternoon at The Waterloo Centre in Leiston. ' -
+        text: 'Participate takes place 10:30am to 12:30pm every Tuesday morning at the Market Hall in Saxmundham.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Please note there will not be a session on Tuesday 15th February. ' -
     type: paragraph
     content: